26 November, 2016

 - Sea Salt

 - White Pepper

 - 2 Bottles good quality Sauvignon Blanc.
 Buy a brand you would serve to guests.

-Read over recipes and prepare stuffing as directed.
+- Read over recipes and prepare a stuffing of your choice as directed.

 3:30 pm: (1 Hour before Turkey is due to be done)